Zhai-Mao/MFHS/README.md

 - Then install the packages `pip install -r requiremnts.txt`

 ## 👉 Get Started
-First Download the dataset [ACDC](https://github.com/HiLab-git/SSL4MIS/tree/master/data/ACDC) from SSL4MS.
+First Download the dataset [ACDC](https://github.com/HiLab-git/SSL4MIS/tree/master/data/ACDC) from **SSL4MS**.
 Here, we need to place the list file of ACDC in the specified folder.
-Then download the SAM2 pre-trained checkpoints named [sam2_hiera_large](https://github.com/facebookresearch/sam2?tab=readme-ov-file) to obtain the corresponding checkpoint files.
+Then download the **SAM2 pre-trained checkpoints** named [sam2_hiera_large](https://github.com/facebookresearch/sam2?tab=readme-ov-file) to obtain the corresponding checkpoint files.

 ## ✅ Training
 ```shell